Minimal model of self-organized clusters with phase transitions in ecological communities: Motivation for canonical ensemble

+When both $i$ and $j$ are extinct, the above is dominated by the second term, which is at order $1/\lambda'$.
+Therefore, the determinant is dominated by

+where $J_{ij}^\mathrm{survive}$ is the positive definite submatrix of $J_{ij}$ for surviving species.
+We finally obtain the free energy:

-To connect the above approximation to Eq. \eqref{eq:canonicalEnsembleProb}, we have to ensure that fluctuation correction $\Delta F^*$ is much smaller than the free energy obtained from Eq. \eqref{eq:canonicalEnsembleProb}.
-First, we notice that $\Delta F^*$ always scales as $O(ST\log T)$, which is a small correction to $E^*\sim O(S)$ for $T\ll 1$.
+To connect the above approximation to Eq. \eqref{eq:canonicalEnsembleProb}, we have to ensure that the fluctuation correction $\Delta F^*$ is much smaller than the free energy obtained from Eq. \eqref{eq:canonicalEnsembleProb}.
+First, we notice that although $\Delta F^*$ highly depend on the abundances in a saddle point, $\Delta F^*$ always scales at most as $O(ST\log T)$, which is a small correction to $E^*\sim O(S)$ for $T\ll 1$.
 Next, in the large $S$ limit, the entropic contribution to the free energy from Eq. \eqref{eq:canonicalEnsembleProb} comes from summing the highly degenerate saddles due to the permutations of cluster patterns.
 The corresponding free energy scales as $O(ST\log S)$, which is also much larger than $\Delta F^*$ when $S\gg 1/T$.
 In conclusion, we can approximate the above partition function as